Steam wagon

 A steam wagon (or steam lorry, steam waggon or steamtruck) is a steam-powered truck for carrying freight.
 It was the earliest form of lorry (truck) and came in two basic forms: overtype and undertype, the distinction being the position of the engine relative to the boiler.
 Manufacturers tended to concentrate on one form or the other.

 Steam wagons were a widespread form of powered road traction for commercial haulage in the early part of the twentieth century, although they were a largely British phenomenon, with few manufacturers outside Great Britain.
 Competition from internal-combustion-powered vehicles and adverse legislation meant that few remained in commercial use beyond the Second World War.

 Although the majority of steam wagons have been scrapped, a significant number have been preserved in working order and may be seen in operation at steam fairs, particularly in the UK.

 Design features

-The steam wagon came in two basic forms.
-The overtype designs looked like a cross between a traction engine and a lorry.
-The front resembled a traction engine by having a cab built around a horizontal fire-tube boiler with a round smokebox and chimney (e.g. Foden).
-The back resembled a lorry in having a load-carrying body and being built around a chassis.
-(A traction engine is constructed around the boiler and has no separate chassis.)

-The undertype designs have the engine under the chassis (although the boiler – usually a vertical type – remains in the cab), and generally resemble motor lorries rather than traction engines.
-Undertype designs often had the benefit of a more enclosed cab, and a much shorter length for the same carrying capacity.

-The earliest examples of either type had steel or wooden wheels, later followed by solid rubber tyres.
-Various developments, such as fully enclosed cabs and pneumatic tyres, were later tried by companies in a bid to compete with internal combustion engine-powered lorries.
-Some wagons built to run on solid tyres were later converted to pneumatic tyres.
+The steam wagon came in two basic forms: